 Certainly not – no more so than in humans.
 Your vet can advise you on the best way to deal with benign growths.

 Can dog cancers be treated?

 Often, yes.
-Admittedly, treatment is not guaranteed of success, and can be expensive.
+Admittedly, treatment is not guaranteed success and can be expensive.
 But it is often worth a try.
 A good veterinarian will present you with the full range of options from the least to most aggressive and the least to most costly.

-Although sometimes there is no avoiding the worst scenario, in many instances it is worth fighting for our chihuahuas.
+Although sometimes there is no avoiding the worst-case scenario, in many instances, it is worth fighting for our chihuahuas.
 If we can gain them more years of life with no significant loss of quality, both we and the dogs are winners.

 Paula Simons, DVM

 This post has been fact-checked and approved by Dr. Paula Simons DVM.
 Find out more about Dr. Simons on our About page.